sergueik/springboot_study/basic-elasicsearch-apm/README.md

 apm-elasticsearch_1   | [1]: max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]

 ```
-after the successful launch via `docker-compose` and some interaction with the app server performed in the browser
+after the successful launch via `docker-compose` and some interaction with the app server performed through the browser
 ![Example](https://github.com/sergueik/springboot_study/blob/master/basic-elasicsearch-apm/screenshots/capture_application.png)

 one can observe the activy posting data to `apm-server` in the `app` server console logs: